andreasgoethals/TabPFNCredit/README.md

     data/       - datasets for different tasks
     outputs/    - results for different tasks split by dataset logs/   - logs of specific runs
-    run/        - main.py to execute benchmarking
+    run/        - main.py to execute benchmarking for single dataset
-    src/
+                - multiprocess_run_all.py to execute benchmarking for multiple datasets (simultaneously, depending on available GPUs) src/
         classes/    - files for evaluation, tuning and experiment data/   - data loading and preprocessing
             models/ - all models
     streamlit_app/  - code for interactive streamlit application

 ## Running Experiments